zczqy80/Deep-learning-stop-tone/README.md

   <img width="450" alt="image" src="https://github.com/zczqy80/Deep-learning-stop-tone/assets/146266229/ad114cb5-8ca2-42db-9659-172653d3518d">
 </p>

 In the figure above, "how" represents "however," "know" stands for "you know," "Mean" corresponds to "I mean," and "Stop" denotes a stop tone.
 The inspiration for this project came from a discussion with the professor, where it was identified that during speeches, some speakers may exhibit extended pauses or frequently use certain filler words, resulting in a lack of fluency.
-Therefore, based on the audio training recognition deep learning models mentioned in lectures 6 and 7, an Arduino Nano 33 BLE microcontroller was used for audio sampling and recognition.
+Therefore, based on the audio training recognition deep learning models mentioned in lectures 6 (Wilson, 2024), an Arduino Nano 33 BLE microcontroller was used for audio sampling and recognition.
 The data was manual sampled and recognized on the Edge Impulse platform, where the model training and deployment were also completed.

 ## Research Question
 This project aims to assess the fluency of speeches or talks by detecting the frequency of stop tones and filler words in the speech, which can also be used to improve personal speaking habits.